Skip to main content

 Downy Mildew (Pseudoperonospora cubensis)

 Pseudoperonospora cubensis infects only members of the cucurbit family and is an obligate parasite; it only grows on living tissue and does not overwinter in the Northeast.
-Its survival depends on the presence of cucurbit hosts, either in climates that permit their growth year round or in greenhouse culture.
+Its survival depends on the presence of cucurbit hosts, either in climates that permit their growth year-round or in greenhouse culture.
 The source of primary inoculum in cold climates is windblown sporangia from areas where plants survive the cold season.
-Generally, downy mildew of cucurbits does not arrive in southern New England until September.
+Generally, downy mildew of cucurbits does not arrive in southern New England until August.
 However, in some seasons it can move up the eastern seaboard early and arrive in July.
 Downy mildew first appears as watersoaked/yellow lesions on the upper side of the foliage that are often confined by leaf veins and angular in shape.
-The progress of downy mildew is tracked by the North American Plant Disease Forecast Center and warnings issued based on disease progression and weather ( http://cdm.ipmpipe.org/).
+The progress of downy mildew is tracked by the North American Plant Disease Forecast Center (http://cdm.ipmpipe.org/).
 Physiological specialization occurs in P. cubensis and at least 5 pathotypes have been described.
 Cucumber and melon are susceptible to all pathotypes, while squash and melon cultivars vary in their reactions.
 Spread of downy mildew within a field can be by air currents, rain splash, workers, and tools.
 The main means of control are fungicide applications, the use of resistant cultivars, and cultural practices.
 Maximum control can be achieved only with a combination of these measures.
 Maximize the distance from potential inoculum sources.
 Use plant spacings that reduce the density of the plant canopy and avoid overhead irrigation to minimize the length of leaf wetness periods.
 Squash and pumpkin cultivars are resistant to some pathotypes but are very susceptible to compatible pathotypes.
+Downy mildew is an oomycete and will not be controlled by the same fungicides that control true fungi.

 • ametoctradin plus dimethomorph (Zampro): 14.0 fl oz/A; PHI 0d, REI 12h, Groups 45 & 40.